dav1dashka/finance-test-task/README.md

 You can get some ideas how your application may look like on the [Google Finance](https://www.google.com/finance/) page.

 As a bonus you can implement (please describe implemented bonus functionality in this file):
-- any additional visual effects to highlight positive or negative changes in the prices
+- any additional visual effects to highlight positive or negative changes in the prices.
+  (work) - function takes price and compares with previous price.
+Color depends on previous price changes, it can be red or green.

+- the possibility to switch on/off tickers by user.
+  (work) - when clicking on + dropdown menu shows.
+It got 2 options:
+  1. the possibility to switch on/off tickers by user - we write key and boolean value in local storage and show or hide ticker/s when boolean value changes by click
-- the possibility to switch on/off tickers by user
+  2. the possibility to add/remove ticker from watching group is done same way as the possibility to switch on/off tickers by user

-- the possibility to specify interval time by user
+- the possibility to specify interval time by user:
+    (work) - We got number in controlled input.
+When button clicked sends changeInterval emit, which changes interval in server.js

 - the possibility to add/remove ticker from watching group
 - any additional functionality you consider useful